Couple killed in slowed traffic after Atlanta Braves game in North Port

 They were returning home to North Port after visiting some friends earlier in the day, he said.

-Three other vehicles were struck in the wreck, a 2011 Toyota SUV whose driver was not injured, a 2018 Volkswagen convertible and a Harley-Davidson motorcycle owned by the Sarasota County Sheriff’s Office.
+Three other vehicles were struck in the wreck, a 2011 Toyota SUV whose driver was not injured, a 2018 Volkswagen convertible and a Harley-Davidson motorcycle owned by the Sarasota County Sheriff's Department.

 Al Almeder said his parents had five boys within 22 months of marriage as the result of two sets of twins.
 Ultimately, the family included eight sons.